cunnie/docs/ghetto_raid.md

 </tr>
 </table>

+For those interested in the raw benchmark data, that can be seen [here](https://gist.github.com/cunnie/9ee194654f0f37348140); look for the for the test "iSCSI_80G".
 ### 1. L2ARC
 [L2ARC](https://blogs.oracle.com/brendan/entry/test) is ZFS's secondary cache (ARC, the primary cache, is RAM-based).
 Typically an SSD drive is used as secondary cache; we use a [Crucial MX100 512GB SSD](http://www.crucial.com/usa/en/ct512mx100ssd1).